DFHack/dfhack/docs/Core.rst

 When a world is loaded, DFHack looks for files of the form ``onLoad*.init``, where ``*`` can be any string, including the empty string.

-All matching init files will be executed in alphebetical order.
+All matching init files will be executed in alphabetical order.
 A world being loaded can mean a fortress, an adventurer, or legends mode.

 These files are best used for non-persistent commands, such as setting